 Chinese New Year in the Chinese Garden

 A visit to the Chinese Garden of Friendship is one of the best things to do in Sydney this summer.
-Enjoy a unique Chinese New Year program of Chinese cultural events, including kids' crafts, fascinating Chinese zodiac readings, soothing live music and more.
+Enjoy a unique Chinese New Year lineup of cultural events, including kids' crafts, fascinating Chinese zodiac readings, soothing live music and more.
 Plus don't miss the exclusive Twilight Garden Party for a unique nighttime celebration.

 Entry to the Garden is just $12 for adults and $8 for children.
 Concession rates are also available.

-The Program
+The Lineup

 Sun 1 Mar, Chloe Chung and Paul Cordeiro - Bonded by their shared Singaporean-Australian heritage and a mutual love of music and dance, they create performances that celebrate connection, culture, and creativity.

 Experience the art of the traditional tea ceremony with Topotea.
-From 2pm a master tea expert will guide you through the process of boiling, pouring, and washing tea leaves, followed by a tasting of various teas at 2.30pm.
+From 2pm, a master tea expert will guide you through the process of boiling, pouring, and washing tea leaves, followed by a tasting of various teas at 2.30pm.
 This experience offers a unique opportunity to appreciate the beauty and ritual of this ancient practice.

 PRICE

-- $30 (members), $40 non members for an 8 minure reading
+- $28 (members), $38 non members for an 8 minure reading

 - Booking required